jackyhuynh/Probability_In_Robotic_Design/README.md

-Here’s a refined version of your content to improve clarity, flow, and readability:

----

-# Probability in Robotic Design Handbook
+# Probability in Robotic Design

 Probability plays a fundamental role in robotic movement.
 As humans, we solve robotic movement problems in various ways using probability methods.
 This project combines **basic Python programming** (functions & data structures) and **mathematics** (probability) to solve real-world problems.
 The source code includes multiple Jupyter notebooks, each dedicated to solving a specific probability problem.